pedroscaff/swaywsr/README.md

 `swaywsr` is a small program that uses [Sways's](https://swaywm.org/) [IPC Interface](https://github.com/swaywm/sway/blob/master/sway/sway-ipc.7.scd) to change the name of a workspace based on its contents.

-It is a port from https://github.com/roosta/i3wsr which I (@pedroscaff) also contributed to.
+It is a port from [Daniel Berg's (roosta)](https://github.com/roosta) [i3wsr](https://github.com/roosta/i3wsr) which I also contributed to.
 Most of the code is the same.

 ## Details